 What struck me this time around is how Georgetown has grown up compared to my visit back in 2001.
 Today it’s much bigger and busier.
 There’s a lot of traffic.
 I have memories of walking around the old town discovering the streets.
 There were small, rustic-type cafés and restaurants.
 There was a lot of charm to Georgetown.
 This time around, I felt that Georgetown was overwhelming.
 Walking around meant constantly dodging traffic.
 Sidewalks are an obstacle course, a place where people park motorcycles or bikes*.

 * looking at the photos above you might be saying “what the heck are you talking about Frank?
 There’s nobody and no traffic in your photos”.
-Maybe I should have taken more photos of the larger streets, the streets you’ll spend most of your time walking around….
+Maybe I didn’t do a very good job capturing the realities…

 Another thing that really stuck out at me when I came to Georgetown in 2001 were the people.
 I met incredibly friendly, honest people on that trip.
 I remember asking a lady at the hotel reception about hiking.
 Well, she had invited me for a hike and the next day we had hiked through the Botanical gardens and up Penang Hill.
 I had gone to a Malay barber shop and the next man in line had given his place to me “you are on vacation.
 I’m in no rush”.
 He had insisted.

 Today that would not happen (I think there are very few places today where that would happen).
 Georgetown is now very well know and very much visited.
 Being a foreigner no longer makes you the subject of extra consideration.